Tanks

 Water Tanks

-The plan is to fit the Seagull filter to a dedicated drinking water tap in the galley, using a manual pump.
-Pressurised water for washing etc. will come direct from the water tanks.
+The Seagull filter feeds a dedicated drinking water tap in the galley.
+Water for washing up etc. comes straight out of the tanks.

 Holding Tank